Apple Butter Breakfast Sandwich

 That happened with this sandwich.
 I was pretty certain that it wouldn’t work and that it would taste weird.
 But I just couldn’t not make it.

 Turns out that my stubbornness paid off for once because it was one of the best sandwiches I’ve made.
-Only three ingredients needed!
+Only a few ingredients needed!

 1) Cook bacon.
-I like to cook it on a wire rack in the oven at 350 degrees for about 20 minutes until it's really crispy.
+I like to cook it on a wire rack in the oven at 350 degrees for about 20 minutes until it's really crispy or in a skillet over low heat until it's nice and crispy.

 2) Toast bread and slather with apple butter.